1873-1875: Construction and First Illumination

 June 7, 2005

 Since its relocation, the building’s exterior has undergone extensive restoration efforts to replace the roof, repoint brickwork, restore windows and all cast iron elements of the light tower.
 Throughout those years of restoration, the Southeast Lighthouse received thousands of visitors who were able to enter the Light Tower, with optional tours to climb the stairs and view the first-order Fresnel lens.
-Current restoration efforts are focused on the building’s interior to create exhibition spaces projected to open in the summer of 2021.
+Current restoration efforts are focused on the building’s interior to create exhibition spaces.
+A museum of Block Island’s maritime history, housed in newly restored lighthouse keepers’ quarters, opened to the public in summer of 2021.
 A final phase of restoration will adapt a portion of interior space as a residential rental unit to provide income to support future maintenance needs.

 Southeast Lighthouse Keepers, 1873–1990